Learn about many of the available medications in our database.

 Each packet of white-to-off-white, sweetened, unflavoured granules contains 75 mg of ivacaftor.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, hypromellose acetate succinate, lactose monohydrate, magnesium stearate, mannitol, sucralose, and sodium lauryl sulfate.

 The usual dose for adults and children (over the age of 6 years and weighing more than 25 kg), is 150 mg twice a day (morning and evening about 12 hours apart) with a fat-containing food.
 Fat-containing food helps get the right amount of medication into your body.
 Examples include meals or foods prepared with butter or oils, eggs, cheeses, nuts, whole milk, or meats.
 Meals and snacks recommended in CF guidelines contain the right amounts of fat.

-The usual dose for children between the ages of 2 years and 6 years is based on body weight.
-Oral granules are available for children ages 2 years and older, or individuals who have difficulty swallowing tablets.
+The usual dose for children more than 4 months of age and weighing between 5 kg and 25 kg, is based on body weight.
+The prescribed dose should be given every 12 hours.
+Oral granules are available for children or individuals who have difficulty swallowing tablets.
 The granules may be sprinkled on soft foods or liquids (excluding grapefruit juice) and consumed within 1 hour.
 The granules should be consumed with or immediately after a fat-containing food.

 Tablets should be swallowed whole with fluids and not chewed, crushed, or dissolved.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important that this medication be taken exactly as prescribed by your doctor.